Andrea/JoyOfCoding16-Elm/03-menus-and-html/MenusAndHtml.md

 ```

-At least 3 different ways to deal with style.
+At least 3 different ways to deal with style, and at least other 3 libraries to work with CSS in a stronly typed manner.

  ## Cmd